near/docs/docs/4.tools/near-api-js/faq.md

 ### Class {X} is missing in schema: publicKey

-There is currently a known issue with the JavaScript API library, when you `import` it more than once it might sometimes cause namespaces collision.
+There is currently a known issue with the JavaScript API library, when you `import` it more than once it might cause a namespace collision.

 A temporary workaround: make sure you don't re-import it, for example when running tests.